Edge Impulse for Linux

 To build your own applications, or collect data from new sensors, you can use the high-level language SDKs.
 These use full hardware acceleration, and let you integrate your Edge Impulse models in a few lines of code:

 Edge Impulse for Linux models are delivered in

 .eimformat.
 This is an executable that contains your signal processing and ML code, compiled with optimizations for your processor or GPU (e.g. NEON instructions on ARM cores) plus a very simple IPC layer (over a Unix socket).
-We do this because your model file is now completely self-contained, it does not depend on anything (except glibc) and thus you don't need specific TensorFlow versions, avoid Python dependency hell, and will never have to worry about why you're not running at full native speed.
+See our Linux EIM executable guide to learn more.